axelvaldez/radical-companies/_posts/rCompanies/PRADERA MEDIA/2022-05-09-RADICALS-LIVE.markdown

      <td>Direction</td>
      <td>
       <ul>
-       <li>Pausing when the LIVEr way goes off subject and helping them get back on track.</li>
+       <li>Pausing when the Iconoclasts way goes off subject and helping them get back on track.</li>
        <li>Handling bathroom breaks and other unavoidable interruptions.</li>
        <li>Moving from one location to another.
-Ideally, the LIVEr pairs should move to different locations (<em>e.g.</em>, inside/outside, sitting/standing, walking) every 20-30 minutes or so.</li>
+Ideally, the Iconoclasts pairs should move to different locations (<em>e.g.</em>, inside/outside, sitting/standing, walking) every 20-30 minutes or so.</li>
       </ul>
      </td>
     </tr>